How Americans Feel About Religious Groups

 About the American Trends Panel Surveys

-The American Trends Panel (ATP), created by the Pew Research Center, is a nationally representative panel of randomly selected adults in U.S. households.
-Respondents who self-identify as internet users (representing 89% of U.S. adults) participate in the panel via monthly self-administered Web surveys, and those who do not use the internet participate via telephone or mail.
+The American Trends Panel (ATP), created by the Pew Research Center, is a nationally representative panel of randomly selected U.S. adults living in households.
+Respondents who self- identify as internet users (representing 89% of U.S. adults) participate in the panel via monthly self-administered Web surveys, and those who do not use the internet participate via telephone or mail.
 The panel is being managed by Abt SRBI.

 Of the 10,013 adults interviewed, 9,809 were invited to take part in the panel.
 A total of 5,338 agreed to participate and provided either a mailing address or an email address to which a welcome packet, a monetary incentive and future survey invitations could be sent.
 Panelists also receive a small monetary incentive after participating in each wave of the survey.

-The Web component of the June wave had a response rate of 60% (2,849 responses among 4,729 Web-based individuals enrolled in the panel); the mail component had a response rate of 66% (368 responses among 556 non-Web users enrolled in the panel).
-Taking into account the response rate for the 2014 Survey of Political Polarization (10.6%), the cumulative response rate for the June ATP wave is 3.5%.
+The Web component of the June wave had a response rate of 60% (2,849 responses among 4,729 Web-based individuals enrolled in the panel); the mail component had a response rate of 66% (368 responses among 556 non- Web individuals enrolled in the panel).
+Taking account of the response rate for the 2014 Survey of Political Polarization (10.6%), the cumulative response rate for the June ATP wave is 3.5%.

 - The American Trends Panel is a new endeavor for the Pew Research Center.
 Its members were recruited from a nationally representative telephone survey conducted earlier in 2014 among more than 10,000 respondents.
 The American Trends Panel has many benefits, including the ability to follow individual panelists over time and see how their current views might predict future behavior and whether their views change.
 The survey methodology and the American Trends Panel are described in further detail at the end of this report. ↩